 Screen: 11 inch minimum

 Operating system minimums: Mac OS 10.6, Windows 8.1

 Since the invention of the personal computer, there has been extensive debate over whether the PC or a Mac is the better option.
 Today, there is little difference in capabilities between the two – except where it concerns software.
 Mac computers are typically loaded with software designed for creative applications (like video editing and audio recording); personal computers are usually come stocked with software designed for business use, such as spreadsheet programs and word processors.

-Students also depend on other portable electronics during class, such as, tablets, smartphones, e-readers or hybrid machines.
-According to a 2015 report from PC Magazine, tablets are useful as secondary devices, but have limited software selection and processing power.
+Students also depend on other portable electronics during class, such as tablets, smartphones, e-readers or hybrid machines.
+According to a 2015 report from PC Magazine, tablets are used as secondary devices but have limited software selection and processing power.
 However, students have successfully used tablets and other devices for classwork without the need for laptops or traditional desktop computers, depending on their majors and course requirements.